llloret/osmid/README.md

 * Compact
 * Very low latency
 * Customizable: can open a number of midi inputs, or all, and can configure the output UDP socket (if it is necessary to forward differnet MIDI devices to different OSC destinations, it is possible to do that invoking the program multiple times, with the appropriate arguments)
 * OSC address templates, that is, the format of the OSC address can be passed as an argument to the program.
 If the template parameter is not passed, then templates are NOT used (for example, if you REALLY care about latency - but we are talking about tens of microseconds here...).
-The contents of the OSC message itself can be set to the raw original message (sent as an OSC blob), or a processed version.

 o2m, the OSC to MIDI conversion is not implemented yet.